-Each student must return a completed emergency contact sheet annually so that their school has the names and numbers of several friends or relatives to be called in the event of any emergency.
+Families must complete/update emergency contact forms annually so that their school has the names and numbers of several friends or relatives to be called in the event of any emergency.
+Emergency Contact forms can be completed and modified by logging into the Infinite Campus Parent Portal.
 Children will only be released to people you have listed as emergency contacts.
 Please note any unusual health conditions, including allergies.
 If your child becomes ill at school, either you or someone on your emergency card will be called to pick him/her up.
 It’s critical that any changes in your phone, email or address be communicated to the office so the emergency information can be kept current.

 School Closures/Delayed Openings